-Finding a way to make buying a house easier when faced with stronger cash offers was critical since it affected our borrowers.
-Finding a “like-cash” solution impacts 88 percent of all homebuyers — because only about 12 percent of buyers are paying in cash.
+Figuring out how to make buying a house easier when faced with stronger cash offers was critical since it affected our borrowers.
+Finding a “like-cash” solution impacts 87 percent of all homebuyers — because only about 13 percent of buyers are paying in cash.

 The solution: Give borrowers the power of a cash buyer

-The only way to make a non-cash offer stand out is to ensure it’s the most attractive to the seller.
+The only way to make a non-cash offer stand out is to ensure it’s the most attractive.
 Without cash to seal the deal, pushing a loan through all three stages of the approval process — prequalification, preapproval, and underwriting — offers our borrowers the next best thing.
 This full loan approval is completed before a buyer ever starts house-hunting to prevent time and money from being wasted.

-While mortgage prequalification is an important first step, full loan approval is different from getting prequalified.
-Here’s how:
+While mortgage prequalification is an important first step, full loan approval is different from getting prequalified:

-- Prequalification gives our borrowers an idea of how much house they can afford to buy.
-Prequalification normally takes about 15 minutes.* And, it can be done online, through an app, or even on-site at a model home using a kiosk.
-Once a borrower knows how much they can afford, they can house-hunt smarter and avoid the time-waste.
-It’s a critical first step, but getting prequalified only offers a ballpark figure.
-This basic number isn’t enough for borrowers who want to put down a serious offer on a house.
+It normally takes about 15 minutes.* And, it can be done online, through an app, or even on-site at a model home using a kiosk.
+Once a borrower knows how much they can afford, they can house-hunt smarter and avoid time-waste.
+It’s an essential first step, but getting prequalified only offers a ballpark figure.
+This number isn’t enough for borrowers who want to put down a serious offer on a house.

 Taking care of all the prequalification details in advance can give borrowers more leverage in any market.
 More leverage means more buying power, making it possible to buy bigger or in a better location for a lower price.

-The results: Early Bird borrowers beat out competition
+The results: Early Bird borrowers beat out the competition

-Shannon Foley of Cornerstone Home Lending calls Early Bird Approval a “game-changer.”
-Full loan approval can take so much uncertainty out of buying, Foley says.
+Our loan officers call Early Bird Approval a “game-changer.”
+Full mortgage approval can take the uncertainty out of buying.
 It can make the entire loan process much less stressful for all parties involved.

-Interestingly, Foley has seen Early Bird Approval provide a competitive advantage for her borrowers — and her team.
-“From a business perspective, it’s really given us an edge over our competition.
+Interestingly, our loan officers have seen Early Bird Approval provide a competitive advantage for their team, as well as their borrowers.
+“From a business perspective, it gives us an edge over our competition.
 Agents are happy to see our names on a preapproval letter.
-And we’ve gained some great referral partners due to this program.”
+And we’ve gained some great referral partners due to this program,” one loan officer said.

 We tell our Early Bird Approval borrowers that “your loan’s ready to go when you are.”
 Once a borrower finds a place they love, their fully-approved loan is ready to close fast.
-Faster closings are an indirect, money-saving benefit of early loan approval that buyers, sellers, and realtors appreciate.
-“I can say that [Bryan at Cornerstone] has a great team behind him: processors and underwriters who get the loan to closing on time,” a Texas real estate broker said.
-“In my nearly 20-year working relationship with Bryan, he always closes on time, if not early.”
+Faster closings are an indirect, money-saving benefit of early mortgage approval that buyers, sellers, and realtors appreciate.

 If you’re ready to be home already, get in touch with a local loan officer and get your Early Bird Approval underway.
 Make a “like cash” offer.
 See sellers take notice.
 Get under contract right away.**